nico-amsterdam/bun-htmx-crud/README.md

 Rebuild of this [Vue CRUD Nuxt application](https://github.com/nico-amsterdam/vue-crud-nuxt) with [HTMX](https://htmx.org), [Bun](https://bun.com/) and [Elysia](https://elysiajs.com/).

 There is a demo on https://bun-htmx-crud.nico-amsterdam.workers.dev/.
-Login with your Github account.
+Login with your Google or Github account.

 You can use this project for learning purposes and demo's.
 Git clone this repostory, or download the source from github.